-- (2) Bullying 14 on any basis. - (3) Discriminatory harassment (which is harassment based on a person's age, race, color, religion, national origin, marital status, disability, or any other legally protected category.)
-Sexual harassment is prohibited by Regulation 2118. - (4) Sexual misconduct (which includes unwelcome sexual advances, regardless of sexual orientation; requests for sexual favors; and other inappropriate verbal, electronic, or physical conduct of a sexual nature) but that is not within the scope of "sexual harassment" as defined by Regulation 2118. - (5) Conduct that endangers the well-being of others, including making threats or intimidating. - (6) Unauthorized or illegal use of, or access to, computers, software, telecommunications, or related technologies or any willful act that causes physical, financial, or other harm to, or otherwise disrupts, information technology or the academic environment or any violation of cybersecurity policies set forth by the Office of Cybersecurity (OCS). - (7) Taking part in, assisting, facilitating, or promoting gang-related activities that are disruptive to the school environment, which include, but are not limited to, the display of any apparel, jewelry, accessory, tattoo, or manner of grooming that, by virtue of its color, arrangement, trademark, or any other attribute, denotes membership in a gang that advocates illegal, disruptive, or intimidating behavior.
+- (13) Use or possession of matches or lighters - b.
+The following violations may result in a suspension from school for up to five days unless the principal makes a referral to the Division Superintendent, in which event the principal may suspend for up to ten days. - (1) Vulgar, profane, obscene, or patently offensive conduct including possessing or displaying visual imagery that is obscene as defined in the Code of Virginia or engaging in indecent or lewd exposure of body parts, including via the Internet or other electronic means.12 - (2) Bullying14 on any basis. - (3) Discriminatory harassment12 (which is harassment based on a person's age, race, color, religion, national origin, marital status, disability, or any other legally protected category.)
+Sexual harassment is prohibited by Regulation 2118. - (4) Sexual misconduct12 (which includes unwelcome sexual advances, regardless of sexual orientation; requests for sexual favors; and other inappropriate verbal, electronic, or physical conduct of a sexual nature) but that is not within the scope of "sexual harassment" as defined by Regulation 2118. - (5) Conduct that endangers the well-being of others, including making threats or intimidating. - (6) Unauthorized or illegal use of, or access to, computers, software, telecommunications, or related technologies or any willful act that causes physical, financial, or other harm to, or otherwise disrupts, information technology or the academic environment or any violation of cybersecurity policies set forth by the Office of Cybersecurity (OCS). - (7) Taking part in, assisting, facilitating, or promoting gang-related activities that are disruptive to the school environment, which include, but are not limited to, the display of any apparel, jewelry, accessory, tattoo, or manner of grooming that, by virtue of its color, arrangement, trademark, or any other attribute, denotes membership in a gang that advocates illegal, disruptive, or intimidating behavior.
 If a student is suspected of being in a gang or has violated the provisions of this section, the principal shall notify the parent/guardian and refer the student to the FCPS Student Safety and Wellness Office for additional resources and interventions to address gang involvement. - 3.
 Alcohol, Tobacco, Marijuana, and Other Drug Violations (including Vaping of Any Substance)